kavi-thirilo/testzen-lite/README.md

 - Place only ONE APK file in the `apps/android/` folder
 - Place only ONE IPA file in the `apps/ios/` folder
 - TestZen will automatically detect and use your app file
+- Debug APKs work automatically (common when building from Android Studio)

 ---